 Spotlight: Ángel Candelaria on Music, Hosting and Teaching

 The story of this spotlight is a bit more special as it began long before our Showcase Contest.
-We worked with Ángel on this in the past with the entire interview being done in Spanish.
-However, this idea was scrapped due to the majority of visitors preferring content on English.
+We worked with Ángel Candelaria on this in the past with the entire interview in Spanish.
+However, we have scrapped this idea due to the majority of visitors preferring content on English.

-After we announced the contest, Ángel participated with a re-done showcase including more and updated information – this time written more accessible for our visitors.
+After we announced the contest, Ángel participated with a re-done showcase including more and updated information.
+This time it’s written more accessible for our visitors.
 That is also one of the reasons why his interview deviates from the questions in our participation form.
 As his story is quite unique, and his persistence is admirable, the team decided he is worthy of being a Grand Prize Winner.

 The Interview with Ángel Candelaria